Cavewhere/lib-qt-qml-tricks/README.md

 First we want to add a lot of new classes and helpers for common use.

-Next, add some helpers and components for QML / JavaScript side too.
+Next, add more helpers and components for QML / JavaScript side too.

 And maybe then, propose this for integration into standard Qt module QtCore, if it's really useful to people !

 **Enjoy !**